-This article is part of the March 2013/ Volume 15 / No. 2 issue of Outsourcing security services
+This article is part of the Information Security magazine issue of March 2013/ Volume 15 / No. 2

 Outsourcing security services doesn’t have to mean moving to the cloud.
 Enterprises have many options for outsourcing security services, including managed and hosted services.